 - Your ISP plan has a bandwidth limit, either for all traffic, specific types of traffic, or specific websites and services

 Whatever the reason behind ISP throttling, it can significantly impact your internet experience.
 It can affect streaming speeds, download times, and the overall performance of specific applications.
 You may also experience higher ping times when playing online games or using voice-over-IP services.

 The first two cases can be remedied with a VPN.
 The VPN’s encryption prevents your ISP and anyone else on the network from seeing the contents of your web traffic while the server disguises that traffic’s destination.
 VPNs also mask the type of internet traffic, so there’s no way for your ISP to differentiate between VPN traffic from a web browser or a BitTorrent manager, for example.

-If yours is the third or fourth case, there’s not much that can be done.
-Save for switching providers, your ISP will always know how much total data and bandwidth you consume.
-However, many VPNs can compress data before sending it in order to save bandwidth, which could lower your total data consumption.
-Some can block ads and other forms of unwanted traffic, saving your precious kilobytes.
+If yours is the third or fourth case, not much can be done.
+Save for switching providers; your ISP will always know how much total data and bandwidth you consume.
+However, many VPNs can compress data before sending it to save bandwidth, which could lower your total data consumption.
+Some can block ads and other unwanted traffic, saving your precious kilobytes.

 How to prevent bandwidth throttling with a VPN

 Getting set up with a VPN is much simpler than you might think.
 Just follow our simple step-by-step guide below.